MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

    &nbsp;&nbsp;:::image type="content" source="../assets/images/authentication/teams-sso-tabs/sso-manifest.png" alt-text="Screenshot shows the app manifest configuration.":::

-* `microsoftEntraConfiguration`: Enables Single sign-on authentication for your app.
+* `authorization.microsoftEntraConfiguration`: Enables Single sign-on authentication for your message extension.
 Configure the `supportsSingleSignOn` property to `true` to support SSO and  reduce the need for multiple authentications.
+For more information, see [composeextensions](../resources/schema/manifest-schema#composeextensions).

 To configure app manifest: